-See section headed "THE PORTFOLIO" - "Characteristics of the Portfolio" - "Homogeneity" - where it is represented that

-<<Under the Warranty and Indemnity Agreement, the Originator has represented that, as at the relevant Pool Transfer Effective Date and as at the relevant Completion Date, the Receivables comprised in the Initial Pool are, and the Receivables comprised in each Additional Pool will be, homogeneous in terms of asset type taking into account the specific characteristics relating to the cash flows of the asset type including their contractual, credit-risk and prepayment characteristics, pursuant to article 20(8), first paragraph, of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, given that:
+See section headed "THE PORTFOLIOS - Other features of the Portfolios" where it is represented that <<10.
+As at the relevant Valuation Date and as at the relevant Purchase Date, the Initial Receivables are, and the Subsequent Receivables will be, homogeneous in terms of asset type taking into account the specific characteristics relating to the cash flows of the asset type including their contractual, credit-risk and prepayment characteristics, pursuant to article 20, paragraph 8, of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, given that:

-- (a) all Receivables have been or will be, as the case may be, originated by FCAB based on similar underwriting standards which apply similar approaches to the assessment of credit risk associated with the underlying exposures; - (b) all Receivables have been or will be, as the case may be, serviced by FCAB according to similar servicing procedures; - (c) all Receivables fall or will fall, as the case may be, within the same asset category of "auto loans"; and - (d) all Receivables reflect or will reflect, as the case may be, at least the homogeneity factor of the "jurisdiction of the obligors", being all Borrowers resident in Italy as at the relevant Pool Transfer Effective Date.>>.
+- (i) all Receivables have been or will be, as the case may be, originated by Agos based on similar loan disbursement policies which apply similar approaches to the assessment of credit risk associated with the underlying exposures; - (ii) all Receivables have been or will be, as the case may be, serviced by Agos according to similar servicing procedures; - (iii) all Receivables fall or will fall, as the case may be, within the same asset category of the relevant Regulatory Technical Standards named "credit facilities to individuals for personal, family or household consumption purposes"; and - (iv) although no specific homogeneity factor is required to be met, as at the relevant Valuation Date all Debtors are (or will be, as the case may be) resident in the Republic of Italy.>>.

-The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
-Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
+The definition of "homogeneity" in the Regulation is the subject of a Regulatory Technical Standard ("RTS").
+Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" is legally binding on all regulatory authorities.